echronos/echronos/packages/machine-p2020rdb-pca/machine-p2020rdb-pca-manual.md

   <dt>`phact-sched-demo`</dt>
   <dd>A system demonstrating scheduling behavior on the Phact variant.</dd>

+  <dt>`phact-irq-demux-example`</dt>
+  <dd>A (Phact) system demonstrating demultiplexing of external interrupts using the P2020 PIC, and their delivery to particular tasks using eChronos' interrupt_event_raise API.</dd>

+  <dt>`phact-irq-buffering-example`</dt>
+  <dd>A (Phact) system demonstrating buffering of data between interrupt handler and task, with access to the data synchronized via some platform-specific method, as well as interrupt-driven receipt/transmission of data via the P2020 DUART.</dd>

+  <dt>`phact-task-sync-example`</dt>
+  <dd>A (Phact) system demonstrating transfer of data between two tasks, with access to the data synchronized using some eChronos API, as well as interrupt-driven receipt/transmission of data via the P2020 DUART.</dd>
 </dl>

 The systems provided in this package build to ELF format, and can be booted on the Freescale P2020RDB-PCA board using its stock U-Boot image's `bootelf` command.